 The primary land use throughout the proposed Project area is agriculture, with this industry supporting many of the jobs and much of the economic output of the region (Fresno County 2000a).
 The vast majority of land within the District is designed for agricultural use under the General Plans of both Fresno and Kings Counties (Kings County 2010a; Fresno County 2000b).
 Much of the land within this area is also classified as important farmlands by the California Department of Conservation as well as being enrolled in the Williamson Act contracts, as described below.
-As such, both Fresno and Kings Counties protect agricultural resources as an important land use through their General Plan and zoning ordinances (Kings County 2010b; Fresno County 2000c).
+As such, both Fresno and Kings Counties (Kings County 2010b; Fresno County 2000b).
+The vast majority are sources as an important land use through their General Plan and zoning ordinances (Kings County 2010b; Fresno County 2000c).
 These measures are generally based on the quality of land in terms of potential production value.